kylegato/wordpress-to-r2-static/README.md

 # Summary

-Convert your WordPress site to a static site by caching it in Cloudflare R2 over time.
+Convert your WordPress site to a static site by caching it in Cloudflare R2 (Pages/Content) & CloudFlare KV (Redirects) over time.
 This project uses Cloudflare Workers to gradually build a static backup of your WordPress site, allowing you to switch to a fully static version when ready.

+# Pro Tips
+1. Have your website ready to go before you implement this worker.
+No more changes/posts.
+2. Have a sitemap.xml ready and published to the Google Webmaster Tools / Google Search Console - This ensures every page is crawled and hit at least once, building up your cache.
+3. Have fun, this should be cheaper than whatever you were paying your Wordpress host.

 ## Quick Start